CharaChorder/docs/docs/CharaChorder_Lite.rst

 ~~~~~~~~~~~~~~~

 The CharaChorder Lite’s layout is configurable, which means that you can
-:doc:`remap<Glossary>` all keys.
+remap all keys.
 Though the QWERTY layout is loved by many, some users may
-choose to :doc:`remap<Glossary>` their device’s layout to better
+choose to remap their device’s layout to better
 suit their personal needs.
 For an explanation of how remapping
 works and how to remap your device, visit the :ref:`remapping section<Device Manager:Remapping>`.